marcosbozzani/joytokey-viewer/README.md

 - `.\joysticks\profile.map`: buttons names
 - `.\joysticks\profile.ini`: buttons positions
 - `.\joysticks\profile.png`: background image
-- When you move the label texts with the mouse, their positions are automatically persisted to `.\joysticks\profile.ini`
+- When you move the texts with the mouse, their positions are automatically persisted to `.\joysticks\profile.ini`